 ORR's whistleblowing policy is designed to provide an avenue for people working in the rail and road industries to raise concerns about perceived wrongdoings, illegal conduct or fundamental misconduct that may endanger others.
 ORR is a prescribed person under the Public Interest Disclosure Act 1998.
 Prescribed persons are people and bodies you can blow the whistle to rather than your employer.
 Whistleblowers are able to contact ORR regarding concerns over the provision and supply of railway services and any other activities in relation to our functions.

-An outline of whistleblowing complaints by railway employees is published on our website.
+An outline of whistleblowing complaints by railway employees is published on our website Whistleblowing Annual Report 2022-2023 (orr.gov.uk).